serteri/workbookt1/readme.md

 **Describe** the features of interpreters and compilers and how they are different.

-**Interpreters:**When you write a code, you bundle it up and you sent it out the wild for people to run.
-The people who want to run it have an interpreter on their device for example linux,windows,android machines like java machine.That interpreter creates machine code on the fly.
+**Interpreters:** When you write a code, the people who want to run your code could have an interpreter on their device for example linux,windows,android machines like java machine.That interpreter creates machine code.
 It takes each single instruction of the code, translates it then execute it on its own.
 The translation step before the program runs is fast because the program will start immediately but execution will run slowly.
-The great thing about interpretrs is that the program will fully execute until an error occurs.
+The program is fully executed until an error occurs so the program wont stop due to error.
 Erros will be displayed after each instruction that contains it.

 It converts the whole high-level language program to machine code line by line.
 Translation is done fast (line by line) but execution is slow.
 Execute the program without any intermediate code.
 Errors are displayed for each single instruction.

 **Compilers:**
-It takes the entire program you wrote in a high-level language and translates the whole of it into machine code at once.After this process an executable file will be ready to run.
+It takes the entire program you wrote in a high-level language and translates the whole of it into machine code at once.After this process, an executable file will be ready to run.
 The translation takes some time to be done but after that execution is so fast.
 Any error in the program will fully stop it from working ,errors will be displayed at the end of the complitation.
 It converts the whole high-level language program to machine code at a time.
-Compilation is slow but execution is fast.
 Generates an intermediate code(executable file).
-Errors are displayed after the entire program is compiled.

 ## Question 6